code-dot-org/javabuilder/cicd/README.md

 All of the application resources are defined in a CloudFormation template.
 We could manually update the CloudFormation stack with an updated template every time we have a code change, but it is considerably less effort and less risky to automate this with a CI/CD pipeline.
 By using parameters, we can use the same code to deploy multiple environments.

+**Note: The application template has not been incorporated into the CI/CD implementation yet.
+That is the next step.
+The plan is to migrate 'template.yml.erb' from the root, into this folder.**

 We also keep some CodeBuild configuration here, as this code tends to be more coupled to current application code, than the CI/CD code in the next section.

 * "app.template.yml" - AWS resources for the application